MysticalMike60t/app-launcher/README.md

 **App Launcher** is a modern, visual application and folder launcher for Windows.

+More tailored towards developers, being simple with full control over how it works.

 ## How is this different from [Flow Launcher](https://www.flowlauncher.com/)?

-While Flow Launcher is primarily a search-based tool, **App Launcher** presents your apps and folders visually—like a customizable, always-on-top folder window.
-You can organize, launch, and manage your shortcuts with a simple, intuitive interface.
+While Flow Launcher is primarily a search-based tool, **App Launcher** presents your apps in a folder-like view.
+You can organize, launch, and manage your shortcuts with a simple interface.

 ## Features